Rangnick refuses to pin blame on Maguire and Varane

 "I wouldn't say that he was outstanding, and the same with Harry, but they did okay.
 Our problem was, again, that we allowed too many transitional moments.

-"And this is not only a problem at the center of the defense, it's a problem of the whole team and it starts up front, and we can speak also about the role of the number 10s in that kind of formation.
+"And this is not only a problem at the centre of the defence, it's a problem of the whole team and it starts up front, and we can speak also about the role of the number 10s in that kind of formation.

 "So, I don't think it makes sense to speak about the individual performance of players, we need to get better as a team."